BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 ![Screenshot of my Workspace settings]({{ site.baseurl }}/assets/img/post-latexVSCode/VSCodeWorkspaceConfiguration.png)

 #### Step 4: Build pdf-file
-Once you have added the workspace settings, return to the
+Once you have added the workspace settings, return to the editing view of the *researchproposal.tex*-file.

 Choose the item "Build LaTeX project (Alt+Ctrl+B)" from the context menu.
 Now a pdf should be generated.

+If so, congrats you got it running.
+Enjoy!

 #### Bonus Point: Open Preview on the Side
-Personally, I use the preview on the side feature as it gives me the ability to see what to document I am editing in in (near) real-time.
+Personally, I use the preview on the side feature as it gives me the ability to see what to document I am editing in in (semi) real-time.
 Screenshot below.

 In order to open this, click the "Open Preview to the Side (Ctrl+K V)"-icon on the top right corner of the edit window that shows the *researchproposal.tex*-file.